MicrosoftDocs/windows-itpro-docs/education/windows/edu-take-a-test-kiosk-mode.md

 ### Configure Take a Test from Intune for Education

-To configure a guest account to execute Take a Test in kiosk mode using Intune for Education, follow these steps:
+To configure devices using Intune for Education, follow these steps:

 1. Sign in to the <a href="https://intuneeducation.portal.azure.com/" target="_blank"><b>Intune for Education portal</b></a>
 1. Select **Groups** > Pick a group to configure Take a Test for